Skip to navigation Skip to content

 Disputed care occurs when two or more customers claim to be caring for the same care receiver however information in the claim does not meet criteria for two carers to be granted.
 See Carer Payment (CP) for 2 or more carers in respect of the same care receiver

-If there is a dispute in care, before referral to social work, Service Officers should follow the process in Table 2 Change of care for Carer Payment (CP) and Carer Allowance (CA) customers to try to resolve the dispute.
-If there are indications that Domestic and Family Violence are present or if the dispute cannot be resolved, a referral to social work is required.
+If there is a dispute in care, before referral to social work, Service Officers should follow the process in Table 2 of Change of care for Carer Payment (CP) and Carer Allowance (CA) customers to try to resolve the dispute.
+If there are indications that Family and Domestic Violence are present or if the dispute cannot be resolved, a referral to social work is required.

 Other complex care situations